 Before cranial sensory data is available for conscious consideration, it is further accumulated into combined information.
 A person looks at the sensed physical world and uses their needs, goals, and fears to assess the physical facts for utility.
 These stored memories and traits result from the limbic system merging the 3S Imperatives – Satiety, Sex, and Safety – onto the sensed physical reality.
 These new, augmented and abstracted categories simplify analysis by removing non-interesting information.
 The collection of the resulting categories can be labeled a situation.The current situation is inductively compared against remembered situations.
 One of our needs may be satisfied in a particular remembered situation while other needs aren’t.
 In other words, the emotional valence of a particular situation rarely satisfies completely.
 This is the start of the explanation to why we often feel conflicted in our choices.

-So far, this path from external to internal is the same for man as for lower animals.
-Now though, we subject the categorized data to assessment by our intellect, both by logic and by similarity to experience.
+Until this point, the path from external to internal is the same for man as for lower animals.
+Now though, we subject the categorized data to assessment by our higher intellect, both by logic and by similarity to experience.
 With learned knowledge, we smooth and link our situations and their component categories together.
-Our knowledge and presumptions about relationships between categories creates a tidier internal worldview upon which we will base our actions.
+Our knowledge and presumptions about relationships between categories creates a tidier, more effective mindset worldview upon which we will base our actions.

 With our knowledge incomplete and our understanding of interconnections imperfect, we may enforce consistency and logic only within limited domains of our worldview.
 That’s a source of cognitive dissonance.
 An example of domains with scope is an individual whose warm and sincere in personal dealings yet ruthless in business transactions.